m4gn0li4/LisaDbg/README.md

 OPTIONS:
-    -a, --arg <arg>                          set arguments for script to debug -b, --breakpoint <breakpoint-addr>...    to place a breakpoint at an address (RVA) --exec <exec-cmd>...                 for execute a cmd specified before running dbg -w, --watchpoint <watchpts>...
+    -a, --arg <arg>                          set arguments for script to debug -b, --breakpoint <breakpoint-addr>...    to place a breakpoint at an address (RVA) --exec <exec-cmd>...                 to execute a cmd specified before running dbg -w, --watchpoint <watchpts>...
 Set a watchpoint in the format '[--memory=<zone>] [--access=<rights>]
                                              <offset>